 Susan Mort MBACP, MNCS (ACC), Counselling Diploma, BA (Hons)

 Nearly all of us at some time in our lives need a little help to deal with life's challenges.
 As an integrative counsellor/life coach, my role is to provide a confidential, safe space where a therapeutic relationship can be cultivated allowing the client to explore their thoughts and feelings and enabling them to make any changes they feel appropriate.
-Although my work is underpinned by the humanist approach, I believe in the principles of Cognitive Behavioural Therapy (CBT) and often incorporate these techniques.
+Although my work is underpinned by the humanist approach, I believe in the principles of Cognitive Behavioural Therapy (CBT) and Mindfulness, and often incorporate these techniques.
 Being able to help someone to boost their self-esteem, to reach their full potential, to emerge from the debilitating darkness of depression, to escape the constraints of anxiety, to cope with the devastation of bereavement, or to overcome the painful effects of trauma (both recent and past) is hugely rewarding.

 Venues at CF32 and CF31